afaqsmadi/GiveAndTake/README.md

 first, the owner can add all the stuffs that he/she wants to share and clients of the website can see the stuffs and if the stuff is available and communicate with the owner using comments on the stuff's page.

 # Features:
-1-login /authintication
+- login /authintication
-2-search for item's.
+- search for item's.
-3-Edit your profile information
+- Edit your profile information

 # Tools and Technologies we used:
-1-Front-End MVC:React
+- Front-End MVC:React
-2-CSS Framework: Bootstrap
+- CSS Framework: Bootstrap
-3-Server: Express/Node.js
+- Server: Express/Node.js
-4-Database: MongoDB
+- Database: MongoDB
-5-Deployment: Heroku
+- Deployment: Heroku

 ##  Installing Dependencies:
--npm install
+- npm install

 # Team (Medusa):
 - Product Owner:@ Monther Amer
--Scrum Master: @ Ahmad.yaaqba
+- Scrum Master: @ Ahmad.yaaqba
--Development Team Members: @ Afaq smadi  ,@ Abdallah
+- Development Team Members: @ Afaq smadi  ,@ Abdallah

 # GitHub Link:
 https://github.com/Greenfield-project-Medusa/GiveAndTake